AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ### Reopen a closed case {#reopen-case}

 A closed case can be reopened for up to 14 days after closure.
-After a case has been closed for 14 days, it can no longer be reopened and a new case must be created to continue support for an unresolved issue.
+After a case has been closed for 14 days, it can no longer be reopened, and a new case must be created to continue support for an unresolved issue.

 >[!NOTE]
 >